General Rules

 Weekly Racing Format

-We typically run a nine-week series using a specified class of slot car body.
-Furthermore, we race on a different track each week in a series, so that each track has been raced on three times at the end of a series.
-We use an Engleman -> Blue King - > Orange -> Engleman -> and so on track rotation for each series.
+We run a ten-week series using a specified class of slot car body.
+Furthermore, we race on a different track each week in a circuit series, with each series comprised of two circuits.
+We use an Engleman -> Daytona Tri-oval -> Blue King - > Orange -> Daytona road course circuit rotation for each series.

-Weekly racing allows ONE (1) car substitution in a race.
+Weekly racing allows ONE (1) car substitution in a race for each Pit Master.
 The potential substitute car must be entered and teched alongside the primary race car.
 The backup car will be impounded until needed and is to be used solely by the driver who entered the car.
 The backup car may be employed only when the primary race car has failed to perform as expected by the driver, regardless of reason (e.g., race damage, broken motor).
 Once used, the driver must finish the race with the backup car - no further substitutions or switching.
 If a driver substitutes his/her starting entry, then there will be a 5 lap penalty assessed.
 Replacing only a torn body with like is not considered using a backup.
 While using a backup car is an unusual race rule, we feel it promotes our primary objective of having fun, particularly for racers who drive long distances to participate on a weekly basis.
-This rules does not apply to any weekend racing, including major regional or national events.

 Assignment to race mains will be done by qualifying.
-Each driver will have 30 seconds in which to qualify.
+Each driver will have 45 seconds in which to qualify.
 This should allow each driver roughly 5 or 6 laps in which to qualify.
 Qualifying will take place in rapid succession in order to minimize the total time taken.
 Drivers not qualifying will be relegated to the lowest main.
-This is in line with almost all other raceways and accepted norms.

 We use a European-style lane rotation: Red->Green->Blue->Purple->Black->Yellow->Orange->White->